Legal Terms & Conditions For City Auctioneering Ltd

 Payment & Collection

 23. All required payments must be settled in full in sterling (GBP), by way of BAC’s or by credit/debit cards in person only.
-A surcharge of 3.00% plus VAT per invoice will be made on credit card transactions and a surcharge of £1.00 inclusive of VAT per invoice will be made on debit card transactions.
+There is a minimum spend of £10.00 on all card payments, any payments below this value must be in cash or by bank transfer.
 The Buyer must pay the whole of the purchase price including any VAT, Buyers Premium or any additional Premiums, or the remainder of the purchase price, on or before receipt of the goods purchased.
 If the Buyer fails to make payment by 12noon on the Thursday following the auction, or such other time as is specified in the Important Sale Information, the Auctioneers shall have an absolute discretion to cancel the contract of sale, to retain the Deposit, if received, and the terms of clause 24.1 below will apply.
 Please note we do not accept PayPal payments.
+We will no longer take the deposit paid from the final invoice total

 24.1 If the Buyer does not honour his obligations for payment under clause 23 above in any way, the Auctioneers as agents of the Vendor shall at its absolute discretion and without prejudice to any other rights it may have, be entitled to exercise one or more of the following rights or remedies: